kivikakk/daintree/README.md

     [EFI loader fix](https://source.denx.de/u-boot/u-boot/-/commit/9d30a941cce5ed055da18398f4deba18830d00d6).
     At time of writing it has not been included in any release.

+Planned support for:

+- HiFive Unmatched with U-Boot

 There's a little [dev blog](https://github.com/kivikakk/daintree/discussions/1) I hope to maintain as I go.
 See also [my personal blog](https://kivikakk.ee):